Ru-Pirie/ru-pirie/README.md

 Heyo, my name is Rubens.
 I'm a computer science and engineering student currently studying at college in my first year.
 I wish to go onto the aerospace sector or something within the field.
 Recently I really got into programming and learnt JavaScript which I'm pretty happy with.
 Recently I have decided to start learning C, due to it being the most common language used in the mission critical area.
 Can't wait to go into college and crack down on those pesky life skills

 ### Some facts about me:
-1. I've been programming seriously for about two and a half years!
+1. I've been programming seriously for about three and a bit years!
 2. I love meeting new people
 3. I love a good challenge and am open to people approaching me with stuff they need doing
 4. Have done some commissioned projects working for a company in America which has unfortunately gone under